 World - World generating units do not provide PJM with outage data.
 These units, therefore, are assigned PJM class average data.
 PJM develops class average data for all NERC defined categories of units that are located in PJM.
 These categories are based on size, type and primary fuel.
 The class average data is from the PJM fleet of units' actual event data as reported in eGADS.
 The class average table is updated by PJM staff every year.

 The source for a complete update of the World Capacity model is the annual Electric Supply and Demand data report from NERC.
-Currently RF, MISO, NPCC, and SERC comprise the World representation.
-This update is targeted for the Fall or early Winter.

 GADS Data and eGADS Procedures.